 Forge a partnership between research institutions and workforce development entities, and make this partnership a key component of any new regional job training initiative.
-Facilitate cross-sector dialogues to generate ideas of how the research institutions' unique needs, resources, and talent pool can be linked to the growth of key industry clusters and inform workforce development.
+Facilitate cross-sector dialogues to generate ideas of how the research institutions' unique needs, resources,

-A growing body of empirical studies have established a strong causal link between increased research and development (R&D) and long-term regional economic growth.16 However, businesses and workers outside of a region's innovative sectors and organizations do not always experience the spillover benefits that research activity brings about.
-This is arguably due to the fact that workforce development systems often struggle to identify and train for the accessible jobs that research-oriented entities have the capacity to create.17 The first step in cultivating an inclusive knowledge-intensive economy requires workforce development practitioners to directly engage innovative firms and organizations during their program design process.
+A growing body of empirical studies have established a strong causal link between increased research and development (R&D) and long-term regional economic growth.
+However, businesses and workers outside of a region's innovative sectors and organizations do not always experience the spillover benefits that research activity brings about.
+This is arguably due to the fact that workforce development systems often struggle to identify and train for the accessible jobs that research-oriented entities have the capacity to create.
+The first step in cultivating an inclusive knowledge-intensive economy requires workforce development practitioners to directly engage innovative firms and organizations during their program design process.

-This will enable training curricula to be tailored to the "middle-skill" STEM jobs that exist in many research and development-heavy sectors (particularly bioscience and energy) and are available to candidates with a sub-baccalaureate education.18 These occupations generally include process and maintenance technicians and computer network architects and support specialists, among others.19 Moreover, companies have recently experienced difficulty filling these "middle-skill" positions.
-A National Skills Coalition report found that 53% of all US jobs were "middle-skill", yet only 43% of workers possessed the necessary skills to meet the role demands.20
+This will enable training curricula to be tailored to the "middle-skill" STEM jobs that exist in many research and development-heavy sectors (particularly bioscience and energy) and are available to candidates with a sub-baccalaureate education.
+These occupations generally include process and maintenance technicians and computer network architects and support specialists, among others.
+Moreover, companies have recently experienced difficulty filling these "middle-skill" positions.
+A National Skills Coalition report found that 53% of all US jobs were "middle-skill", yet only 43% of workers possessed the necessary skills to meet the role demands.
+On the control of the contro